amirhnajafiz/handbook/docs/kubernetes/14_multi_container_pods.md

 # Multi container pods

 Containers in a Pod runs on a "logical host": they use the same network namespace (same IP address and port space), IPC namespace and, optionally, they can use shared volumes.
 Therefore, these containers can efficiently communicate, ensuring data locality.
 Also, Pods allow managing several tightly coupled application containers as a single unit.

 The primary purpose of a multi-container Pod is to support co-located, co-managed helper processes for a main program.
 There are some general patterns of using helper processes in Pods:

 - Sidecar containers
 - Proxies, bridges, adapters
 - Ambassador pattern

 Containers in a Pod share the same IPC namespace and they can also communicate with each other using standard inter-process communications like SystemV semaphores or POSIX shared memory.
 Containers in a Pod are accessible via "localhost", they use the same network namespace.

-## example
+## e.g.,

 ```yaml
 apiVersion: v1